Chanty

 Calling

 With certain public health concerns continuing to make headlines, native functionality for calls has gone from a convenience to a necessity.
-Fortunately, Chanty supports audio calls, video conferencing, and voice messaging to help you stay connected to your coworkers.
+When it comes to built-in communication features, Chanty and Trello have different approaches.
+Chanty offers audio, video, and voice messaging as standard, even in the free plan.

-While Trello doesn’t natively support online calling, you can still use the Google Hangouts integration (or power-up, as they call it) to have video chats with other users on the board.
+This makes it perfect for teams that want one place to manage all their communication.
+While Trello doesn’t natively support online calling, you can still use the Google Hangouts integration or Zoom (or power-up, as they call it) to have video chats with other users on the board.
 It won’t be as cohesive as a native experience though.

 Choosing